-All students must submit a government issued ID card along with the signed enrollment agreement.
+All students must submit a government-issued photo ID card along with the signed enrollment agreement.

 Transfer credit is recognized in keeping with accreditation standards and commonly accepted academic standards of American universities.
 However, credit acceptance is at the discretion of NationsUniversity and must be done from official academic documentation, meaning sent to NationsU directly from the issuing institution.